octavaridum/Zomato_Rating_Prediction/README.md

 ## Conclusion 📢

 As expected due to the imbalanced dataset all the models show slightly worst performance when predicting class 1 and class 2 however class 3 and class 4 have a good level of performance with regards to their precision, recall and F1 score.
-Deccision Tree, Random Forest, Stacking and Blending seem to acomplish acceptable results with data limitation that existed.
+Decision Tree, Random Forest, Stacking and Blending seem to acomplish acceptable results with data limitation that existed.